iurysza/module-graph/README.md

 }
 ```

-By doing this, the plugin will highlight the nodes that match the pattern. and will only show the other nodes that are connected to them.
+By doing this, the plugin will highlight the nodes that match the pattern, and will only show the other nodes that are connected to them.
 It will generate the following graph:

 ```mermaid